AdobeDocs/contributor.en/help/writing-essentials/general-writing-guidance.md

 Technical writing, particularly for software documentation, is a specialized industry.
 Even the most prolific novelist gets flustered when attempting technical writing--not because the material is complex or technical, but because it's not easy making complex, technical information _simple_.
 To succeed, your content must be structurally consistent, scannable, reusable, and flow through the publishing pipeline without structure and syntax errors.

-The following sections describe common issues that new technical writers must watch out for:
+The following sections describe common issues that new writers must watch out for:

 ### Headings not separated by text (double headings){#double-headings}